max-jayee/max-jayee.github.io/etc/rust.md

 - `[dependencies]` is the start of a section for you to list any of your project’s dependencies.
 In Rust, packages of code are referred to as crates.

 - Cargo expects your source files to live inside the src directory.
 The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.

+- `use`: bring a library.
+- `prelude`: are produced some libraries basically.
+-